This article was originally published in WARC.

 Lists need to be constantly updated

 With digital advertising’s reach constantly extending across a varied range of content, vetting is increasingly vital and so, defining specific undesirable terms can seem like an efficient solution.
 By listing terms such as ‘immigrant’, for example, advertisers can steer clear of any content that encourages intolerance.
-However, this simplistic method is also what makes blacklisting restrictive.
-Assigning a keyword to your blacklist means excluding all content featuring the term — including placements that could enhance positive brand perception.
+However, this simplistic method is also what makes adding to exclusion lists restrictive.
+Assigning a keyword to your exclusion list means excluding all content featuring the term — including placements that could enhance positive brand perception.

 Choosing the correct keywords, at the brand and campaign level, is vital.
 So is updating those lists.
 IAS data found some brands are still blocking keywords associated with terror attacks from over two years ago, including ‘London Bridge’, ‘Westminster’, ‘Ariana Grande’ and ‘Manchester’.
 As a result, brands are missing valuable opportunities to tap into stories dominating the news agenda; such as pre-match analysis of an upcoming Manchester City (or United!) game.